Nationalists triumph in Scotland, set stage for possible new independence vote

 Some voters still scented another chance to break with Britain.
 "I'm delighted about the SNP result," said Mary Haxton, a 60-year-old university worker in the oil city of Aberdeen.

-"There was an overwhelming vote for Scotland's voice to be heard, for an end to continued austerity, and those issues that we put so firmly at the heart of the campaign we now intend to put firmly at the heart of Westminster," she said.

-In the rout, Scottish Labour leader Jim Murphy lost his parliamentary seat and the SNP also took the Kirkcaldy constituency long held by former Prime Minister Gordon Brown, who has retired from parliament.
+The SNP rampage ousted the leader of the Labour Party in Scotland, Jim Murphy, from parliament, and took former Prime Minister Gordon Brown's onetime stronghold in Kirkcaldy.

-Labour's UK campaign chief Douglas Alexander lost to a 20-year-old politics student, the SNP's Mhairi Black, the youngest British member of parliament since the 17th Century.
+Labour's UK campaign chief Douglas Alexander lost his seat to a 20-year-old politics student, the SNP's Mhairi Black, the youngest British member of parliament since the 17th Century.

 "The Scottish lion has roared this morning across the country," former SNP leader Alex Salmond said after triumphing in the Gordon constituency in Aberdeenshire.